 a waterfront site and placed the barge ashore.
 Fortunately, the barge had a substantial reinforced concrete deck, and once set in place, workers could enter the barge and install numerous steel piling to support the deck.
-This was a very successful project that Craig and Shearwater the warm ambiance of rustic cedar interiors, a river rock floor to ceiling fire place, wet bar, custom lounge and a fantastic waterfront view.
+This was a very successful project that Craig and Shearwater Nestled along the water's edge, Shearwater's luxurious lodge is designed for those seeking adventure, relaxation and comfort-catering to a wide range of guests, from sports fishing to eco-tourism enthusiasts to corporate groups, families and friends.
+Visitors are greeted by the warm ambiance of rustic cedar interiors, a river rock floor to ceiling fire place, wet bar, custom lounge and a fantastic waterfront view.
 Perfect for unwinding after a long day on the water.
 The lodge also boasts an upscale private dinning lounge and executive chef.